GarrettLab/HabitatConnectivity/geohabnet/README.md

 geohabnet::senstivity_analysis()
 ```

-See other functions for more sophisticated usage.
+See other functions and articles for more sophisticated usage.